patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/dropdown/dropdown.md

 Use a secondary toggle when other toggle variations would appear visually inconsistent, or lack the sufficient prominence needed to create a visual hierarchy.

 ### Plain toggle
 Plain styling removes the border treatment from a dropdown toggle.
 This is useful in places where the default border treatment might make your layout feel visually cluttered or crowded.
+Use a plain toggle when further action hierarchy needs to be established and you already have primary or secondary action toggle on the page.

 ### Icon toggle
 When there is not enough space for a labeled button, an icon can be used instead.
 Icon toggles are best used when you can use a common icon that has a well understood meaning or when you are working with limited space.
 A common default is to use the vertical ellipses (kebab) icon to generally indicate that it is connected with a menu as shown above.